NGSeq/DHPGIndex/README.md

 or

-Use allready assembled sequences and skip the vcf2multialign stage (uncomment lines in launch.sh).
+Use already assembled sequences and skip the vcf2multialign stage (comment out lines in pipeline_hg.sh).
 Copy the assembled sequences in /data/pangenome/.

 ---
 ### Modify variables